ashwani27155/chat_app/README.md

 2. Install all necessary dependencies by executing the command: npm i

-3. Initiate the server by running the command: node chat.js
+3. Initiate the server by running the command: npm start

 4. Open your preferred web browser and enter the following URL in the address bar: localhost:8000